Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## The academic objectives

 The academic objectives of this project are to study and gain experience working with AI and object detection in images.
 The chosen problem used for this study is to help to reduce the traffic congestion in cities such as Limerick.

-## Problem Statement
+## The problem statement

 Ineffective ways of finding an available parking space which is a waste of time, very fuel consuming and causes traffic jams. hen road users are